jakeharkett/mphys-titanic/README.md

 # MPhys Resources

-A collection of codes, instructions and resources for Sasha Hinkley's MPhys group.
+Mphys-titanic is a repository which manages codes and instructions for "Direct Imaging of Extra-solar Planet and Circumstellar Disks", a master project in the University of Exeter.

+For instructions and tutorials, please check the wiki for more details.

 ## Common
 Commonly used scripts in the project: